-- 6. All reviewed video recordings will require an individually signed attestation form indicating review and understanding of the content.
-All video recording training shall be conducted by an agencies officer or official designee and will require that persons' signature on the attestation form.
-The attestation form must be sent to the pre-hospital office for entry on the attendance roster and CE's. - 7.
+- Continuing education will be held on a scheduled and posted basis.
+Changes from this schedule will be announced in advance. - 2.
+Continuing education will be provided annually in the following format: - Four Skills labs (4 to 6 hours sessions hosted at various locations throughout the Verde Valley) - > Base station run reviews may be offered throughout the year for additional CE opportunities. - Special training requirements (STR) as outlined by ADHS (such as RSI) will be additional requirements for those agencies that participate in these programs and will not count toward the annual continuing education requirements. - 3.
+Continuing education requirements: - a.
+All providers that receive medical direction through Verde Valley Medical Center are required to attend one skill lab per calendar year. - b.
+All providers that receive medical direction through Verde Valley Medical Center may be required to attend additional training as deemed necessary through Medical Direction. - 4.
 Individuals must comply with the above guidelines in order to maintain medical direction through Verde Valley Medical Center.
-Continuing education is encouraged at other facilities but run review credit will not be granted. - Additional training topics may be provided throughout the calendar year and may be included as run review credit as approved by medical direction. - Individuals must attend the entire run review to receive credit; no credit will be granted for partial attendance.
-Providers attending on shift will not receive credit if they must leave for a call.
-Providers arriving five minutes after the start of the program or leaving early will not receive credit.
-CE's for run reviews will be handed out after the session.
+Continuing education is encouraged at other facilities but run review credit will not be granted. - Individuals must attend the entire skills lab to receive credit; no credit will be granted for partial attendance.
+Providers attending on shift that must leave for emergency response will be required to reschedule those portions of the skills lab missed.
+CE's for education will be handed out after the session.
 It is the provider's responsibility to sign in and out on the attendance roster and maintain their own paperwork.
-No exceptions to this policy - 8.
-Individuals that do not meet the above referenced requirements will be placed on administrative probation and have a formal letter outlining the deficiency forwarded to them and the agencies chief or official representative.
-Extenuating circumstances that arise will be addressed on a case by case basis through medical direction.
+No exceptions to this policy - 5.
+Individuals that do not meet the above referenced requirements will be placed on administrative probation and have a formal letter outlining the deficiency forwarded to them and the agencies chief or official representative. - Extenuating circumstances that arise will be addressed on a case by case basis through medical direction.
 If a provider has circumstances that prevent completion of these requirements, he/she must have their agencies chief or designated official representative provide in writing an explanation as to why these requirements were not met.
-This letter must be provided to the prehospital office no later than December 15th.
-Additionally, individuals that do not meet the above referenced requirements at the end of each calendar year must schedule a meeting with the Pre-hospital Coordinator and Medical Director prior to the end of the year.
-The purpose of this meeting will be to determine additional requirements, education or performance improvement methods that must be met in order to comply with the base station policy on continuing education.
+This letter must be provided to the prehospital office no later than 30 days after last Skills Lab. - 6.
+Individuals that do not meet the above referenced requirements must schedule a meeting with the Pre-hospital Coordinator and Medical Director.
+The purpose of this meeting will be to determine any additional requirements, education, training or performance improvement methods required to be in compliance to this policy.
 These additional requirements will be determined by the Medical Director on a case by case basis.
 Individuals that fail to schedule this meeting or do not comply with the formulated plan will have medical direction suspended until which time these requirements are met.